kscloud/siteperf-docs/index.md

 # About
-SitePerf is an ultimate endpoint monitoring tool for DevOps and QA Engineers.
+SitePerf is an ultimate endpoint monitoring tool made by engineers for engineers.

 ## Configuration